joneschmitz/FNA/README.md

   following or preceding file.

-**If this program is run in a folder not using this setup files will be improperly named and any without an number will lose their file extension and randomly numbered as well.
+**If this program is run in a folder not using this setup files will be improperly named and any without a number will lose their file extension and randomly numbered as well.

 3a)In order to run this program you will have to right click the